 I love mason jars!
 I use them for everything from storing sewing notions to making salad dressing.
 We even used them at our wedding reception to hold candles and flowers.
 But my most favorite way to use mason jars is to pack them with salads.

 Perfectly portable, veggie-packed, make-ahead jarred salads last about five days in your fridge.
 I have tried vacuum sealing them, but think they last just as long without it.
-I also usually use a wide-mouth jar because it makes them easier to fill, and I use a pint size jar because that’s the perfect size for our family.
+I also usually use a wide-mouth jar because it makes it easier to fill, and I use a pint-size jar because that’s the perfect size for our family.
 You can, however, use a larger or smaller jar depending on your family’s preferences.

 Make your dressing first by combining the orange marmalade (I use reduced sugar marmalade), cider vinegar, olive oil, a pinch of red pepper flakes, the juice from 1/2 of lime, and salt and pepper to taste in a small mason jar and shake well.

 Put two to three tablespoons of the vinaigrette in the bottom of each mason jar.

 Add the first layer of your veggies.
 This is the most important layer.
 The veggies for the first layer need to be sturdy to sit in the vinaigrette.
 These veggies will act as a barrier to keep the dressing away from the lettuce or other ingredients which could make them soggy.